-Under the BC Police Act, the provincial government is responsible for providing policing and law enforcement to unincorporated/rural areas and municipalities under 5,000 population.
+Under the BC Police Act, the provincial government is responsible for providing policing and law enforcement to unincorporated/rural areas and municipalities under 5,000 in population.
 Also under the Act, a municipality with a population of over 5,000 is responsible for providing, and bearing the necessary expenses of, policing and law enforcement within its municipal boundaries.
 These municipalities may do so by forming their own municipal department, contracting with the provincial government for Royal Canadian Mounted Police (RCMP) municipal police services, or contracting with another municipality that has a municipal police department.
 The federal Canada Census is used for the purposes of determining when municipalities have crossed this population threshold.

-There are 77 municipalities in BC responsible for providing police services within their municipal boundaries.
-Twelve (12) of the municipalities are policed by an independent police department and 65 municipalities are policed by the RCMP.
+There are currently 80 municipalities in BC responsible for providing police services within their municipal boundaries.
+Twelve (12) of these municipalities are policed by a municipal police department and sixty-eight (68) are policed by the RCMP.
 The rest of the province is policed by the RCMP through the Provincial Police Service.